Introduction

 3. Report external domain(s) in Security Centre

-Microsoft Security Centre dashboard provides a Report Submission page, where in some cases we've seen, only URLs, email bodies and email attachments can be submitted for analysis.
+Microsoft Security Centre dashboard provides a Report Submission page, where in some cases we've seen, only URLs potentially leading to fraudulent websites, email bodies and email attachments can be submitted for analysis.
 We reported the malicious “REDACTED-my.sharepoint.com” and “REDACTED.onmicrosoft.com” URL's.
 Reporting allows Microsoft Security to assess the domains and centrally block them.

 Figure 4